apop5/patina/docs/src/integrate/patina_dxe_core_requirements.md

 #### 2.2.1 Resource Descriptor Hob v2 Guidance

-The guidance is that Resource Descriptor Hobs need to define the system's memory map.
-Some have read this as only needing to describe the memory that is in use, but others have read it as needing to describe the entire memory map.
-The Resource Descriptor Hobs should describe the system memory map, as it stands, at the end of PEI.
-This includes caching attributes, so that patina is able to consume the data and provide enhanced memory portections from the start of DXE.
+Resource Descriptor HOBs need to define the system's memory map.
+Historically, some platforms have only described memory that is in use, but the HOBs should describe the system memory map, as it stands, at the end of PEI.
+This includes caching attributes, so that Patina is able to consume the data and provide enhanced memory protections from the start of DXE.

 ##### PEI Video Example